 Skipper Manzzutti Award for Business Achievement

 Named after one of the Sault Ste.
-Marie Chamber of Commerce’s dedicated past presidents, Captain Feliciano “Skipper” Manzzutti, this award recognizes an individual who has demonstrated outstanding business achievement within the past year or number of years.
+Marie Chamber of Commerce’s dedicated past presidents, Captain Feliciano “Skipper” Manzzutti, this award recognizes an individual or business that has demonstrated outstanding business achievement within the past year or number of years.
 Like the individual to whom the award has been dedicated, the yearly recipient of the Skipper Manzzutti Award for Business Achievement possesses exemplary entrepreneurial and community-minded achievement.

 Volunteer of the Year Award